TTJakob/RoomRecognition/README.md

 I have used VGG with the pretrained weights from the imagenet challenge and modified it to recognize the 14 different rooms which I took pictures of.

+The VGG Model is pretrained but not customized for the task of classifying rooms.

+To optimze this Model for this specific usecase a new classifier is needed.
 ```

 num_classes = 14